How Much Money to Save For a Home Purchase

 USDA and VA loans are government-backed loans that do not require down payments.
 VA loans are available for qualifying Veterans, servicemembers, and survivors.
 Only certain homes, typically in more rural locations, qualify for USDA loans.
 Your realtor can help you determine whether a home can be purchased using a USDA loan.

 FHA loans are also government-backed loans and typically require no more than a 3% down payment for buyers with a credit score of 580 or higher.
-There is also an FHA down payment assistant grant program available for qualifying borrowers.
+There is also an FHA down payment assistance grant program available for qualifying borrowers.

 Conventional loans only require a down payment of 3% with a qualifying credit score of 640 or higher.
 The average down payment on a conventional 30-year fixed mortgage is approximately $12,500.